Thairo Estrada Player Props: Giants vs. Rangers

 Rangers Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in MLB.
+- The Rangers pitching staff is 24th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Rangers have the 12th-ranked team ERA across all league pitching staffs (4.04).
+- The Rangers have the 12th-ranked team ERA among all league pitching staffs (4.03).

-- The Rangers give up the seventh-fewest home runs in baseball (127 total, 1.1 per game).
+- Rangers pitchers combine to allow 129 home runs (1.1 per game), the eighth-fewest in baseball.

-- Heaney will look to claim his 10th victory when he gets the start for the Rangers, his 23rd of the season.
-He is 9-6 with a 4.14 ERA and 118 strikeouts through 113 2/3 innings pitched.
+- The Rangers are sending Dunning (9-4) to the mound to make his 18th start of the season as he aims for his 10th win.
+He is 9-4 with a 3.28 ERA and 85 strikeouts in 120 2/3 innings pitched.

-- His last time out came on Sunday against the Miami Marlins, when the left-hander tossed 5 2/3 scoreless innings while giving up four hits.
+- The righty last appeared on Tuesday against the Oakland Athletics, when he threw six innings, allowing three earned runs while giving up five hits.

-- The 32-year-old has a 4.14 ERA and 9.4 strikeouts per nine innings in 22 games this season, while giving up a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.